 CNC Programming and Part Design

-In CNC machining, CAD/CAM software develops a program that dictates corresponding tools and machinery, which carry out the dimensional tasks.
+To begin, in CNC machining, CAD/CAM software develops a program that dictates corresponding tools and machinery, which carry out the dimensional tasks.
 The part program determines the placement and selection of tools by a series of numerical inputs.
-Part programs control the speed, feed rate, and coordination of the machine in repetitive, predictable cycles with little human operator involvement.
+Notably, part programs control the speed, feed rate, and coordination of the machine in repetitive, predictable cycles with little human operator involvement.
 Programmers write and edit a code known as the part program.
-Programmers often use G-code, although there are proprietary codes in use.
+Also, programmers often use G-code, although there are proprietary codes in use.

-There are many advantages to CNC machining, and only a few disadvantages.
+Certainly, there are many advantages to CNC machining, and only a few disadvantages.
 As stated previously, CNC allows production of parts impossible to replicate manually.
 It allows for precise manufacturing with excellent repeatability with a wide range of materials.
-The downside to CNC lies in the programming itself.
+The downside to CNC unfortunately lies in the programming itself.
 CNC machines don’t possess brains of their own and therefore don’t have any sense of distances.
-Computers will follow instructions exactly because they are intelligent but not intuitive.
-This can lead to internal collisions and crashes that can either break tools or the entire machine, which can be a very costly mistake.
+As a result, computers will follow instructions exactly because they are intelligent but not intuitive.
+For that reason, this can lead to internal collisions and crashes that can either break tools or the entire machine, which can be a very costly mistake.

 Types of CNC Machines

 There many types of CNC machines on the market.
 Here is a list showing most types of CNC machines used at Axis Fabrication & Machine.

 - Work in the X, Y, Z, and R axes

 - Rely on rotary cutters to remove metal from a work piece